 What if I told you there is a town that combines the characteristics of Santorini and Chaouen?
 And yes, such a town really exists!
 Sidi Bou Saïd is one of the most picturesque towns in Tunisia and in northern Africa.
 It’s a town known to have attracted artists, musicians, writers, and the bourgeoisies.
 With its blue and white painted cliffside homes, you can see why!

-We arrived by car after our visit in Carthage and we were immediately in awe by the crystal blue of the Mediterranean Sea.
-Sidi Bou Saïd sits on a cliff and is composed of narrow, hilly roads so after a certain point, you’re better off on foot.
+We arrived by car and were immediately in awe by the crystal blue of the Mediterranean Sea.
+Sidi Bou Saïd sits on a cliff and is composed of narrow, hilly roads.
+At a certain point, you’re better off on foot.
 For this reason, wear comfortable shoes!

 The main road in Sidi is naturally touristic.
 Here is where we came across countless shops selling Tunisian attire, cafés, and food vendors.
 While my partner and I really enjoy seeing the sights wherever we travel, we also try to take the time to get off the beaten path.
 It’s much less crowded and we love the opportunity to really see our surroundings.
 Even if it’s just for a short period of time, I recommend taking some time to roam and people watch in your new environment.